RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 The use of R projects is required to meet the minimal level of reproducibility.
 The use of functions such as `setwd()`, and computer-specific file paths, bind the work to your computer in a way that is not appropriate.

 There are a variety of ways to set-up a folder.
 A variant of @wilsongoodenough that is often useful is shown in the example: https://github.com/RohanAlexander/starter_folder.
 Here we have an 'inputs' folder that contains raw data (which should never be modified [@wilsongoodenough]) and literature related to the project (which cannot be modified).
 An 'outputs' folder contains data that we create using R, as well as the paper that we are writing.
 And a 'scripts' folder is what modifies the raw data and saves it into 'outputs'.
+We will do the majority of our work in 'scripts', and the R Markdown file for the paper in 'outputs'.
 Useful other aspects include a 'README.md' which will specify overview details about the project, and a LICENSE.
+Another helpful variant of this project skeleton is provided by @GoodResearchCode.